-- Breach of patient privacy and violation of confidentiality standards^{3,b} - Blurring of professional values, behaviors, and identity5 - Abuse and/or misuse of technology both personally and professionally6 - Use of questionable information sources from the Internet - \bullet Workflow interruptions/distractions which can pose a significant threat to patient safety $^{1,7,\,8,\,9}$

-^aThere are numerous examples of litigation claims associated with the inappropriate use of social media.
+- Breach of privacy and confidentiality standards^{3,b} - Violation of professional boundaries3 - Abuse and/or misuse of technology both personally and professionally4 - Questionable reliability of information sources from the Internet - Workflow interruptions/distractions which can pose a significant threat to patient safety^{1,4-6} practice settings, for the patient, the nurse, and the healthcare team.
+This commitment includes the impact of technology on perianesthesia practice.
+ASPAN provides the following recommendations when considering the use of social media and digital technologies: